Ortom: PDP not polarized over zoning of positions - New Telegraph

 Ortom, who said zoning is not the problem of Nigerians, noted that what is paramount in the PDP is somebody that will be able to deliver the citizenry from the shackles of insecurity, poor economy as well as improved educational standard and infrastructural development devoid of sentiments.

 He said: “From Goodluck Jonathan we zoned positions to the North and President Muhammadu Buhari is there – are you getting dividends of democracy?
-How has the country been secured?
+How has the country been se-cured?

 Have we been able to improve on the economy if this country, have we improved in education and infrastructure?”
-Ortom fumed.
+Ortom fume